 Could you walk us through your educational background and what led you to construction?

-My passion in the built environment stemmed from extended family who worked within the property development sector in Central London.
+My passion in the built environment stemmed from my extended family who worked within the property development sector in Central London.
 I was mostly interested in seeing the renovation and transformation of often derelict unused buildings into high-end luxury residential projects.
 It is through early exposure to these types of projects, along with strong academic grades in humanities subjects which forged a natural path to higher education.
 I graduated in 2011, after completing a BSc in Geography and Urban & Regional Planning at the University of Birmingham, UK. in 2012, I enrolled in a distance learning PgDip in Surveying Practise at The College of Estate Management (UCEM), UK whilst conducting work experience at several prestigious surveying consultancy firms in London.
 In 2013, I joined EC Harris (Arcadis), London as a Project Manager delivering various services to a range of Residential Social Landlords (RSLs) across South East England.
 In 2014, I relocated with EC Harris (Arcadis) in Dubai, UAE to deliver a range of commercial projects for several big urban clients.
 In 2016, I joined Faithful+Gould (Atkins a SNC Lavalin Company) to deliver a portfolio of projects for Kings College London as well as grow their capability within the commercial fit out sector.
 During this time, I achieved membership to RICS, CIOB, and APM.
 I was also fortunate to be nominated for various industry awards.
 In 2018, I relocated to Saudi Arabia as a Senior Design Manager to help deliver the Kingdoms 2030 vision.
 An aspiration to reduce Saudi Arabia’s dependence on oil, diversify the economy, and develop public service sectors such as healthcare, education, infrastructure, and tourism.

 My role is to ensure individual projects and programmes which sit within a portfolio are delivered successfully.
 My ultimate role is to manage, coordinate and lead the design process for several packages and to report to various stakeholders within the organisation.
 My role is also to help facilitate various procurement packages during and through the design process.
 I have a vested interest in the lifecycle of the project, from inception to final delivery across all hospitality programmes.